Old age pensions have been won by labour-movement campaigning, or granted by conservative politicians trying to pre-empt rising labour movements.

 Private pension funds were much more significant in the USA and the UK from the early 1970s onwards, and are now huge financial forces.

 A new sort of pension scheme has developed in the USA and Britain, especially, since the 1970s and ’80s — the “personal pension”, where a worker pays into a pension fund and draws a pension from it on retirement without the employer playing a role.
-The new “stakeholder pensions” in Britain are like “personal pensions”, though an employer has a small role in administering them.
+Current “stakeholder pensions” in Britain are like “personal pensions”, though an employer has a small role in administering them.

-But the bosses who are pressing for public and collective pension provision to be cut are the same people who have been pushing lots of workers over 50 into unwanted early retirement.
-And the drive to privatise pension provision is not a way to cut costs.
 Private pension schemes take out about a third of the proceeds in charges, fees, and other rake-offs for the finance industry, while public provision is much cheaper.

 In 1994 the World Bank published a report summarising the new capitalist consensus — governments should roll back public pension provision, and move towards compelling everyone to pay into a private pension scheme.
 More “choice” — and more fuel for high finance, and more rake-offs for the financiers.

 Compulsory private pensions had been introduced in Chile under the military dictatorship.
-Margaret Thatcher’s government pushed private pensions heavily — the courts later found that 1.6 million people had been “mis-sold” private pensions which were worse value than what they already had — and considered making them compulsory.
+In Britain Margaret Thatcher’s government pushed private pensions heavily — the courts later found that 1.6 million people had been “mis-sold” private pensions which were worse value than what they already had — and considered making them compulsory.